Complete Guide: Pot-In-Pot cooking with Instant Pot

-- Prevents burn error – Since the food does not directly touch the inner-pot, you can prevent thick and creamy sauces from burning by using this method.
+- Prevents burn error – This method can prevent thick and creamy sauces from burning since the food does not directly touch the inner pot.

 - Less messy – Make oatmeal pot-in-pot instead of using the inner pot.
 When the oatmeal is cooked, just remove the container, and then your inner pot is ready for the next dish without needing any extensive cleaning.

-You’ll of course need an Instant Pot to get started :-).
+You’ll need an Instant Pot to get started :-).
 If you don’t own one, get a 6-quart one for a family of 4.

 For pot-in-pot cooking, all you need is a trivet and an oven-safe container that’ll fit inside the Instant Pot.
 You may already have some of these accessories in your house that you can repurpose to do the job.

 I don’t use the trivet that comes with the Instant Pot – it does not elevate the dish enough.
 You need the trivet to be over 2.5 inches tall so that the container kept on it does not touch the contents of the inner pot.

 Egg rack / steam rack – This steam rack is great for boiling eggs as well as to use as a trivet.

 Stackable Insert Pans – These two-tier stackable stainless steel insert pans allow you to cook a variety of foods simultaneously.
 It is a great choice for steaming vegetables, rice, meat, and fish and also for reheating.
 You can use any steel container you own.
 The recommended diameter for any steel bowl would be less than 7.5 inches for a 6-quart Instant Pot.

 Tongs – This tool comes in handy when you need to handle hot pans and pots.